Marlamin/modern-map-making/docs/basic/your-first-map.md

 ## Welcome to your new home
 Now that you are finally inside Noggit's world editor, make sure to look around and explore the UI for a bit first.
 Also check out Help -> Key Bindings for basic key binding information.

-*This is where the tutorial ends for now, but we're working on adding more very soon.*
+For basic Noggit usage and an introduction to level design I suggest you check out [the relevant part of the video guide](https://youtu.be/TP8YpgiGOPs?t=311) as a video is much better at showing those than can be explained in text.

+Noggit Red has undo/redo functionality through Ctrl-Z/Ctrl-Y but keep in mind saving (Ctrl-S) clears the undo buffer, so keep that in mind when saving.
+Do save as regularly as possible as Noggit can sometimes crash (let us know in the Discord if you encounter a reproducible crash).